Primechain/primechain-api-docs/docs/usecases/kyc_digital_id.md

 ***Table of contents***

 [1.
 Issue KYC and Digital Identity records](#1-issue-kyc-and-digital-identity-records)
 [2.
 Search for records by key](#2-search-for-records-by-key)
 [3.
 Search for records by publisher](#3-search-for-records-by-publisher)
 [4.
 Retrieve KYC and Digital Identity records](#4-retrieve-kyc-and-digital-identity-records)

+# Introduction

+According to an independent survey discussing the real impact of global changes in Know Your Customer (KYC) regulation on corporates by Refinitiv:

+#### 1. The KYC burden on corporates is being magnified by their high number of banking relationships.
+* On average globally, each corporate has 10 banking relationships.
+* Bigger organizations have more banking relationships, as many as 14 in some cases.

+#### 2. Financial institutions’ lack of common KYC standards continues to create issues for corporates.
+* 85% of corporates have not had a good KYC experience.
+* 12% changed banks as a result.

+#### 3. KYC procedures continue to lengthen client onboarding times.
+* Average onboarding times have risen from 28 days in 2016 to 32 days in 2017.
+* Corporates are contacted an average of 8 times by banks during the onboarding process

+#### 4. Corporates are still not passing on all material changes.
+* 30% have not made their banks aware of all material changes.
+* The average time corporates spend updating their FIs about material changes has risen to 30 days, up from 27 days in 2016.

+#### 5. The regulatory pressure on banks is being passed down to corporates by increasing the volume of KYC information required.
+* Half of all respondents say that changes to regulatory requirements are driving the amount of time they spend on KYC.
+* On average, corporates spend 26 days a year supplying additional regulatory information, up from 23 days in 2016.

+#### 6. Verification is not portable since the documents needed vary from nation to nation and bank to bank.

 # 1. Issue KYC and Digital Identity records